DoTheEvo/selfhosted-apps-docker/unifi/readme.md

 * **802.11 DTIM Period - sets to 3**<br>
   *Settings > Wifi > Edit > Advanced*<br>
   For [apple devices](https://www.sniffwifi.com/2016/05/go-to-sleep-go-to-sleep-go-to-sleep.html)<br>

+# Migration

+* old controller - settings - system - somewhere backup - just settings - you get a `unf` file
+* new controller - on the first run theres an option to restore from backup, pick the file
+* done

+# Config autobackup

+config files should be in `~/unifi/unifi_data/data/backup`

 # Update